-- 17.10.11 Basketball England will only support the issue of Work Permits and/or Governing Body Endorsements and/or Certificates of Sponsorship by the UK Border Agency, for Players and Coaches that meet the Agreed Criteria and for no other personnel.
-Work Permits and/or Governing Body Endorsements and/or Certificates of Sponsorship and the granting of Non-National Licences will not be supported by Basketball England for any Club that is not in good financial standing with Basketball England. - 17.10.12 For a licence to be issued for NON-National Players or Coaches in Amateur Leagues, documentation must be provided to Basketball England which demonstrates that such Player and/or Coach holds appropriate entry clearance into the UK.
-A licence will not be issued for a Player and/or Coach who does not have leave to remain in the UK.
-A declaration of Amateur status is also required for Non-National (Players or Coaches, background checks will be carried out by Basketball England to determine whether or not the player meets amateur status requirements (listed in appendix 10) to be licensed for Basketball England Competitions in line with Home Office rules of Amateurs playing in Amateur Leagues.
-At any point during the season, Basketball England reserves the right to remove a Player / Coach's licence if they are found to be in breach of this rule and action may be taken in line with 17.10.9.1 for any fixture in which the player has played, where their licence status should have been ineligible. - 17.10.13 The number of licences that may be issued to a Club is restricted in accordance with Regulation 18 below.
+A declaration of Amateur status is also required for Non-National (Players or Coaches, background checks will be carried out by Basketball England to determine whether the player meets amateur status requirements (listed in appendix 3) to be licensed for Basketball England Competitions in line with Home Office rules of Amateurs playing in Amateur Leagues.
+At any point during the season, Basketball England reserves the right to remove a Player / Coach's licence if they are found to be in breach of this rule and action may be taken in line with Regulation 17.10.10 for any fixture in which the player has played, where their licence status should have been ineligible.

+17.10.13 The number of licences that may be issued to a Club is restricted in accordance with Regulation 18 below.
 In the event that a Club which has a full quota in any category wishes to license an additional person in that same category, the application for the additional licence must be accompanied by confirmation of their new status.
 Such person is ineligible to represent a Club once the new application is received by Basketball England.